shipreq/shipreq/Code/doc/codec-evolution.md

   * change `implicit val`s into `implicit lazy val`s so that Scala.JS doesn't include unneccesarily (not a problem before because non-Rev objects provided neccesary segregation)

+* Open `RedisProtocolTest.scala`
+  * Uncomment `generateTestData`
+  * Run `webapp-server-logic-jvm/testOnly -- shipreq.webapp.server.logic.RedisProtocolTest.generateTestData`
+  * Move the generated JSON into `webapp-server-logic/jvm/src/test/resources/RedisProtocolTestData/`
+  * Add a new test to the bottom of `'saved`

 How to evolve JSON codecs
 =========================